Vaarai/Cornia/README.md

 - [Default QWERTY layout for Cornia keyboard](https://www.keyboard-layout-editor.com/#/gists/5af136790cefe4b35cdf02ca52c1fccc)
 - [Fire layout for Cornia keyboard](https://www.keyboard-layout-editor.com/#/gists/a40345c92e1f3f326426ef890ebf4d1c) (Based on [Fire (Oxey)](https://bit.ly/layout-doc-v2) layout)

+# Case

+Case for Cornia v1 is available on [Cornia v1 Printables](https://www.printables.com/model/958200-case-for-cornia-v1-including-a-trackpad-version-40) from user Rikiki, optionally including a trackpad version (40mm) available for both halves.

+Cornia keyboard is a project initiated by a post from `help-forum` on [QMK Discord](https://discord.gg/qmk).

+User Rikiki requested in this post if someone could alter [crkbd](https://github.com/foostan/crkbd) PCB to match his requirements.

+I (Vaarai) replied to this post and in 1 months we made 2 iterations of crkbd variant and it diverged from crkbd in a way that we started to make a new keyboard and 5 months later it lead to the Cornia.

+Rikiki made all the mechanical parts and I designed the PCB then developed a QMK implementation.

 # Photos